aimacode/aima-java/trunk/aima-core/README.txt

 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.9.14-Probability-and-Logic-Fixes ==
+== Current Release: 0.10.0-Chp13-Chp14-Rewrite ==
-0.9.14-Probability-and-Logic-Fixes : 20 Mar 2011 :<br>
+0.10.0-Chp13-Chp14-Rewrite : <TODO> :<br>
-  * Resolved Issue 58, related to forward-backward algorithm.
-  * Fixed defect in Unifier that would cause incorrect unifications in particular edge cases (which would cause unsound proofs).
-  * Fixed defect in resolution proof step output, that would show an incorrect unification.
-In addition, updated proof step information to make easier to read.
+  * All of the algorithms from Chapters 13 and 14 have been rewritten.
+  * Moved Randomizer interface and related implementation underneath aima.core.util.
+  * Moved TwoKeyHashMashMap to sub-package datastructure.
+  * Documentation clean up.

 = Details =